-We currently work with over 327 artisans across 17 different communities spread across the Philippines.
+We work with over 200 artisans across 10 different communities spread across the Philippines.
 Truly, there is no greater honor or joy.
 Every drop of their heart, soul, and spirit pours out in everything they do, in their families, in their communities, and not least in their craft.

 Our artisans come from the regions of Bulacan, Bicol, Romblon, Pangasinan, Nueva Ecija, Paranaque, Taguig, Cebu, all rural or suburban regions close to big cities.
 This presents unique opportunities for them; they benefit from rich natural resource, and at the same time have access to an urban marketplace.
 They are, however, also more exposed to the gaping income and wealth disparities the Philippines faces.